jrz/container-shell/README.md

 To use the ITERM2_PROFILE setting instead of background colors, create a new profile in iTerm2 with the name "shell-container" (or something else).
 Change its settings such as background color.
 This is the recommended method for now for iTerm2 as it does not support OSC 111 (reset terminal background color) yet and I currently assume a default black background.

+The bindmount fails when the project directory is moved after creation.

 # Ideas